Bios-Marcel/cordless/README.md

 In order to execute the application, simply run the executable, which lies at `$GOPATH/bin/cordless`.
 In order to be able to run this from your commandline, `$GOPATH/bin` has to be in your `PATH` variable.

-Currently this is the only way of installation.
-Prebuilt binaries will be available at a later point.

 ### Configuration